hbisneto/LightBridge/README.md

 ## Linux

-Use LightBridge to path directories on Linux.
+Use LightBridge to path directories on Linux

 ## Linux Directories